 By Manuel F. Casanova, M.D. and Emily L. Williams

-One problem of which we’ve become poignantly aware is that ultrasound, especially since the early 1990s, has been deregulated and is nowadays used to excess.
-We would like to see more research into its safety, as well as tighter regulations on its use so that the risks don’t outweigh the benefits.
+One problem of which we’ve become poignantly aware is that ultrasound safety, especially since the early 1990s, has been deregulated and is nowadays used to excess.
+We would like to see more research into ultrasound safety, as well as tighter regulations on its use so that the risks don’t outweigh the benefits.
 We’d also like to clarify that we’re not proposing that ultrasound is “the” cause of autism.
 What we’re proposing, instead, is that ultrasound may be one of many risk factors for autism for those who have a selective vulnerability.

 Many people when they first hear about ultrasound as a possible risk factor in the development of autism think it sounds like pseudoscience.